aviskase/obsidian-link-indexer/README.md

 ## Usage

-Plugin add commands and setting for each type of index note.
+Plugin adds commands and setting for each type of index note.

 ### All used links